Floriana Tuna

-Floriana Tuna is a Romanian chemist and a Senior Research Fellow in the Department of Chemistry at The University of Manchester.
-Her research in general is based on inorganic chemistry and magnetochemistry, specifically on molecular magnetism, EPR spectroscopy and quantum computing.
+Floriana Tuna is a Romanian and British chemist and a professor in the Department of Chemistry at The University of Manchester.
+Her research in general is based on inorganic chemistry, magnetochemistry, and EPR spectroscopy, and their applications to environmental, energy and quantum computing science.

 Education

 Floriana completed her Bachelor of Science at University of Bucharest.
-She continued to read her Master of Science degree at University of Bucharest and successfully completed it in 1989 before moving to the Institute of Physical Chemistry of the Romanian Academy to read her Doctor of Philosophy degree in transition metal chemistry, which was completed in 1997 and was supervised by Prof. Marius Andruh and Prof. Luminita Patron.
+She continued to read her Master of Science degree at University of Bucharest and successfully completed it in 1989 before moving to 'Ilie Murgulescu' Institute of Physical Chemistry of the Romanian Academy to read her Doctor of Philosophy degree in transition metal chemistry, which was completed in 1997 and was supervised by Marius Andruh and Luminița Patron.